kyliekru/BudgetApp/README.md

 # Phase 4: Task 3
 If I had more time to work on the project, I think I would change how I implemented some of my classes.
-For example, I would change my ID system to be more specific to each item, but available at a higher level of the diagram.
+For example, I would change my ID system to be a Singleton design to make the identification more useful.
 This would have made implementing my GUI significantly easier.
 I also would get rid of the CategoryList class, as I think it adds unnecessary complexity with the budget class being implemented.
+Or, I would make CategoryList iterable.
 Finally, I would implement a single income/expense abstract class, similar to the recurring class, to decrease complexity when implementing the GUI.

 - Alter ID system